Creatine Kinase MB (Blood)

 a fraction of those people are actually having a heart attack or another serious,

 sudden heart problem.
-This test helps your doctor figure out whether you're having
+This test helps your healthcare provider figure out whether

-Measuring CK-MB used to be a common tool for diagnosing heart attacks, but doctors
+Measuring CK-MB used to be a common tool for diagnosing heart attacks, but healthcare

-use it less often today.
-Cardiac troponin is now the test of choice for finding a
+providers use it less often today.
+Cardiac troponin is now the test of choice for

-heart attack.
-This is because cardiac troponin is more specific and more sensitive
+finding a heart attack.
+This is because cardiac troponin is more specific and more

 Why do I need this test?

-You may have this test if your doctor thinks you are having a heart attack.
-Symptoms
+You may need this test if your healthcare provider thinks you are having a heart attack.

 Pain or discomfort in the chest, such as a squeezing sensation or feeling of fullness